 The COGS/ Inventory is normal on the invoice.
 If the user would sell the out-of-stock inventory, it may cause the QuickBooks Inventory Adjustment to the next bill by adjusting the COGS/ Inventory transaction.

 Inventory Assemblies Shows Incorrect COGS on Job Costing Reports

 Let’s say you have an insufficient quantity in stock.
 Later you have created an assembly that would cost different from the average cost.
 This will adjust the Inventory of the build transaction- COGS, which generally includes the invoice.
 The build transaction would not further allow entering the details related to customers.

 Before solving the QuickBooks Negative Inventory, we first need to detect whether QuickBooks has any Negative Inventory or not.
-To check in your system follow the following steps.
+So if you are looking for finding negative inventory in QuickBooks then follow the following steps.

 - Go to the QuickBooks software in your system.

 - Choose the option Reports and then look for the Inventory option.